Backbone-Stories/website/_chapters/TheGuideAndTheSleeper.md

 ---

 Vira retired on her 83rd birthday, celebrating with her children and grandchildren who now served as the guides aboard the Herja.
 Beyond her difficulties early in her career, she had proven to be distinguished and reliable in her duties.
-She enjoyed talking through the cases her descendents were considering, and they tolerated her meandering stories that sometimes ended with no point.
+She enjoyed talking through the cases her descendants were considering, and they tolerated her meandering stories that sometimes ended with no point.
 Yet, she never mentioned Cadden, the woman who had forced her way into her heart and never left.
 Nor did she ever talk about the notebook where she did her best to calculate the days.
 She narrowed it down to a 60 day window.
 Each day she used her walker to make her way to the garden deck.
 She sat blissfully on the same bench that she had once seen Cadden, and looked up into the trees, wondering what the young woman had been seeing with her discriminating gaze.

 After over a month, Vira began to lose hope that she had estimated Cadden’s awakening correctly, but when she sat there she felt a deeper connection to her than anywhere else.